kv-95/kv-95/README.md

 - 👋 Hi, I’m Vishnu
 - 👀 I’m interested in machine learning and data science.
-- 🌱 I’m currently learning compter science
+- 🌱 I’m currently learning computer science
 - 💞️ I’m looking to collaborate on project related to machine learning and data science.
 - 📫 Reach me at vishnudinesh2011@gmail.com